Moddage/TF2-Gamemode/README.md

-## Team Fortress 2 Gamemode
+## Civilian 2
-The Gamemode that allows you to play TF2 in Gmod!
+The Gamemode that allows you to play TF2 in Gmod with more features!

 ## Installation
 Drop the addon folder into the addons folder.